California Rocks and Minerals

 See my page on Rockhounding Rules for general information on the rules of collecting rocks on various lands.

 California isn't called the Golden State for nothing.
-But other rocks and minerals that are found in California include Lepidolite, Tourmaline, Morgan Hill Poppy Jasper, Jade, Kunzite, Garnet, Fire Agate, Benitoite, and more.
-Pink Ppatite was found in San Diego County.
+But other rocks and minerals that are found in California include Chinese Writing Rock, Lepidolite, Tourmaline, Morgan Hill Poppy Jasper, Jade, Kunzite, Garnet, Fire Agate, Benitoite (named the state gemstone in 1985), Serpentine (named the state rock in 1965), Howlite and more.
+Pink Apatite was found in San Diego County.
 Fine-quality, brown colored stones of Axinite comes from deposits in Calaveras, Madera, Riverside, and San Diego Counties.
 Benitoite, the State gemstone, is the collector/specialty stone for which the State is best known.
 San Benito County is the only source of this fine, blue colored gem.
 Large light to medium green Fluorite is found in Los Angeles County.
 Scheelite comes from deposits in Kern and Inyo Counties.
 And colorless Natrolite comes from San Benito County.
 Gem- and specimen-quality white to pale green grossularite garnet occurs on Indian Creek in Siskiyou County and along Traverse Creek near Georgetown in Eldorado County.
 Other locations for these types of grossularites are the south side of Watts Valley in Fresno County, near Selma in Tulare County, near Big Bar in Butte County and near El Toro in Orange County.
 Some of the finest quality spessartite garnet known come from pegmatites in San Diego County.
 Spessartites have been found on Gem Hill near Mesa Grande and in mines in the Rincon and Pala Districts.
 The most productive area with the finest quality garnets is on the western side of Hatfield Creek Valley near Romona.
 Near Indian Head Hill in San Diego County is a deposit of fine-quality hessonite garnet, and another deposit is near Dos Cabezas.

 Deposits in California are another source of significant amounts of quality rock crystal.
 For many years cobbles and round crystals have been found in streambeds in Amador and Calveras Counties.
 The best quality, largest, and most abundant crystals come from ancient stream channels in the Mokelumne Hill area of Calveras County.
 Over the years, various mines in the area have produced thousands of kilograms of rock crystal, with some of the individual crystals weighing as much as 275 kilograms and many of the crystals measuring more than 600 millimeters in length and 250 millimeters in diameter.
 The American Museum of Natural History has a 150 millimeter sphere cut from a Mokelumne Hill rock crystal.
 Additionally, the pegmatites of Hiriart Hill, San Diego County, have produced hundreds of kilograms of fine-quality rock crystal from which a number of 60 to 90 millimeter spheres have been cut.